 How do we know which funds to select when purchasing an investment-linked fund?

 This will depend on the risk-profile that you prefer.
-If you wish to learn more about your risk profile, please or contact our customer service at 1 300 22 6262.
+If you wish to learn more about your risk profile, please contact our Customer Careline at 1 300 22 6262.

 How often should I review my insurance policies and needs?

 We encourage all our customers to review their insurance needs on an annual basis.